ToxicCoder02/ML/README.md

 - Improved reconstruction fidelity.
 - Systematic hyperparameter tuning.

-Our contributions also include a detailed analysis of performance trade-offs, enabling efficient deployment in constrained environments.
+Our contributions include detailed analyses of performance trade-offs, RGB and depth visualizations, and a summary of various experiments conducted.

 ---